 I genuinely want to look after my properties and have a budget for doing so.
 I also want tenants to stay for many years as this improves the profitability of my business.
 By offering a Deed of Assurance to the right people it enables me to pick and choose my tenants and win business from landlords who refuse to put their money when their mouths are.
 As I know only too well, good quality tenants shop around and consider several properties before making a decision.
 Deed of Assurance gives me the edge.

 If you are wondering why I didn’t just sell all of my properties when I moved to Malta you now have at least part of the answer.
 Not only am I morally obliged to keep my promises to my tenants, I go the extra mile and make myself financially obliged to them too.
 I can of course still increase my rents and decide whether to sell or re-let my properties when they become vacant.
 It goes further than that though.
-With the benefit of tax planning my business is no longer under pressure from George Osborne’s tax changes.
-Furthermore, I still cannot think of way to get a better return on capital then long term investment into the UK Private Rented Sector.
+I still cannot think of way to get a better return on capital then long term investment into the UK Private Rented Sector.